andredsferreira/gopost/README.md

-# GO-WEB-01
+# GOPOST

 ## Description

 Simple project to learn web development in go.
-It's a basic authentication full stack application, with server side rendering.
+It's a basic full stack application, with server side rendering.

-It allows the call of endpoints for registering, login, logout, and listing of users in the system.
+It allows users to make simple posts with an associated category, it supports authentication via JWT's.

 ## Technologies used